 As expected, a lot of us Little Dhampirs are not happy, to say the least.

-This is a movie that the fandom has fought for since the acquisition of the movie rights in 2010.
-It's a movie based on a series of best-selling books that have been around for 7 years.
-In that time, we've been given six incredible books, as well as a six book spin-off.
-To have all our hard work to crowdfunding and campaigning for this franchise come to such an abrupt end is a bitter pill to swallow.
+This is a movie that the fandom has fought for since the very beginning.
+It's a movie based on a series of much-loved, best-selling books that have been around for seven years.
+In that time, Richelle Mead has blessed us with six incredible books, as well as six wonderfully written spin-off books.
+To have all our hard work crowdfunding and campaigning for this franchise come to such an abrupt end is a bitter pill to swallow.
 The goal for the crowd-funding campaign was to raise $1.5 million — the saddest part is we weren't even close.
 We were only 17% of the way there.

 Let that sink in.

-The point I'm making, is that for every one fan (myself included) who supported this movie, and spread the word, and donated, there were thousands more who didn't pitch in.
-Thousands more, who had their own reasons for not helping out their fellow "VA Family".
+The point I'm making, is that for every one fan (myself included) who supported this movie, spread the word and donated, there were thousands more who didn't pitch in.
+Thousands more, who had a ton of ridiculous excuses and used that as a reason not to help make Vampire Academy a better film.
+They didn't like Zoey, or they didn't like Danila, so they wouldn't help out.
+They hated the team behind the movie, or didn't like the supporting cast, so they wouldn't help out.

 "I didn't like the first movie, so I'm not helping or supporting the making of a second."